 For the twenty-third year, the Palatine Settlement Society will have fun the season and all things rhubarb next Sunday at the 1747 Nellis Tavern, a shiny yellow house on Route five that’s one of the oldest surviving wooden homes in the Mohawk Valley.

-The competition kicks off the season for the historic web site, which is open to the public from 1 to four p.M.
-On Sundays thru September, and there might be guided excursions of the kitchen, barroom, and parlor and the second one-floor bedrooms.
+The competition kicks off the season for the historical website, which is open to the public from 1 to four p.M.
+On Sundays thru September, there might be guided excursions of the kitchen, barroom, parlor, and second-floor bedrooms.
 In a number of the rooms, one can see colorful stenciling painted at the partitions.
 About 25 unique patterns were observed a long time ago when wallpaper became eliminated at some stage in renovations.
-Sandy Nellis Lane of Johnstown, one in every of Davis’ sisters, copied the patterns, and then a few years in the past, an artist from Washington country painted them on the refurbished partitions.
-In an upstairs room, there’s a segment of the wall wherein you possibly can see unique stenciling.
+Sandy Nellis Lane of Johnstown, one of Davis’ sisters, copied the patterns, and then a few years later, an artist from Washington country painted them on the refurbished partitions.
+There’s a segment of the wall in an upstairs room wherein you can see unique stenciling.

 23rd Annual Rhubarb Festival

 WHEN: eleven a.M.
 To 4 p.M.
 Sunday, June 2